Mindfulness is not only a popular topic for researchers and academics; it’s also becoming quite the mainstream phenomenon.

 Mindfulness Education for Continuing and Higher Education

 If you work with college students, graduate students, or continuing professionals (or if you belong to one of those groups yourself), never fear—there are mindfulness opportunities and resources for you too!
-Not only can most of the activities and exercises above be adapted for use with young adults, and not only do most of the mindfulness-based stress reduction and mindfulness-based cognitive therapy exercises also apply for college students, there are many organizations that specifically target this audience in both mindfulness research and application.
+Not only can most of the activities and exercises above be adapted for use with young adults, and not only do most of the mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy exercises (MBCT) also apply for college students, there are many organizations that specifically target this audience in both mindfulness research and application.

 If you’re interested in making mindfulness a central component of your education-related career, you should definitely get familiar with the Association for Contemplative Mind in Higher Education (ACMHE).
 This organization is described as: